statOmics/MSqRobHurdlePaper/README.md

 ### Making the plots

 Again, thanks to the saved files, each of these files will rund independently.
 "1_comparison_plots.Rmd" creates all the plots in the main article, while "2_supp_comparison_plots.Rmd" creates all the plots in supplementary information.
 "2_supp_comparison_plots.Rmd" also outputs the data on which the supplementary tables are based.

-## Reproduce our bioRxiv preprint

-All analyses for our bioRxiv preprint at https://www.biorxiv.org/content/10.1101/782466v1 can be found at the corresponding GitHub branch: https://github.com/statOmics/MSqRobHurdlePaper/tree/bioRxiv.

 ## Help